 “I’ve gotta run.
 Sorry but—”

 Gerial and the other Horns of Hammerad exchanged glances.
 The male [Warrior] nodded and grinned at her.

 Ryoka nodded.
 She was already looking at the wide, open plains.
 But then she looked back and hesitated.

 “I don’t want to get in your way.
 I can probably find my way back on my own if you want to stay—”

-“We’ll follow in the cart.
+“We’ll follow in the wagon and pick you up when you slow down.
 There’s over a hundred miles between here and Celum.
 Even I—you couldn’t run that far.”